-The U.S. Department of Health and Human Services and the Public Health Service (PHS) have issued new financial conflict of interest (FCOI) disclosure regulations.
-These new FCOI regulations establish new standards and thresholds for financial disclosures that must be followed by institutions that apply for or receive research support from PHS agencies, including the National Institutes of Health (NIH).
-The new rules also apply to a handful of non-federal sponsors.
-Under Federal law, UC Merced must be in compliance with all of the new requirements by August 24, 2012.
-Please consult the list of Federal and non-Federal sponsors that have adopted the new PHS regulations.
-The new regulations apply only to grants and cooperative agreements awarded on or after Aug 24th 2012, including noncompeting continuing awards.
+The U.S. Department of Health and Human Services and the Public Health Service (PHS) issued financial conflict of interest (FCOI) disclosure regulations.
+These FCOI regulations establish standards and thresholds for financial disclosures that must be followed by institutions that apply for or receive research support from PHS agencies, including the National Institutes of Health (NIH).
+The rules also apply to a handful of non-federal sponsors.
+In accordance with Federal law, UC Merced came into compliance with all of the requirements as of August 24, 2012.
+Please consult the list of Federal and non-Federal sponsors that have adopted the PHS regulations.
+The regulations apply only to grants and cooperative agreements awarded on or after Aug 24th 2012, including noncompeting continuing awards.

-New (and more stringent) mandatory financial disclosures: The new FCOI regulations differ in several significant ways from the existing rules, including reduced disclosure thresholds and more onerous review and reporting obligations:
+Mandatory financial disclosures: The FCOI regulations differ in several significant ways from the previous rules, including reduced disclosure thresholds and more onerous review and reporting obligations:

 Who must disclose?

 Any personnel on a PHS-funded project who are responsible for the design, conduct or reporting of the research.
 This would include senior and key personnel and all others who contribute to the scientific development or execution and reporting of a project in a substantive, measurable way whether or not they request or receive salary or compensation.
 The requirement for disclosure extends to the spouse, registered domestic partner and dependent child(ren) of such personnel.